 Expanding the vision: New connections and collaborations

-At a 2005 Woodland Conversations program, David Foster presented a new Harvard Forest report, “Wildlands and Woodlands: A Vision for Massachusetts,” that detailed how fragmentation and development have put New England forests at risk, and advocating for immediate, concerted conservation action to protect the New England landscape for future generations.
+At a 2005 Woodland Conversations program, David Foster presented a new Harvard Forest report, “Wildlands and Woodlands: A Vision for Massachusetts,” that detailed how fragmentation and development put New England forests at risk, and advocating for immediate, concerted conservation action to protect the New England landscape for future generations.

 Elisabeth Dudley immediately identified parallels between Highstead’s mission and the Wildlands and Woodlands (W&W) vision and call to action, seeing it as an opportunity for Highstead to expand its mission to help mobilize land conservation efforts throughout New England.
 Working closely with The Harvard Forest and other W&W leaders, Highstead committed to providing the organizational support needed to turn this inspirational academic vision into action.